jweissman/orsino/playtesting.md

 - [ ] Would be interesting to distinguish between positive/negative effects (maybe rest should cure only bad things?)
 - [ ] We don't seem to redisplay room details if you've levelled up?
 - [ ] Maybe taking damage makes enemies more likely to defend?
-- [ ] Examining maps/atlases could have a chance to give dungeon clues?
+- [ ] Examining maps/atlases could have a chance to give dungeon clues? (ie clues to _other_ dungeons)
 - [ ] Should at least be a _chance_ for AI to pick on someone other than weakest enemy
 - ---
 - [ ] Better adventure module names (not just quest/saga/adventure of the $terrain...)